beeware/toga/docs/reference/platforms.rst

 ~~~

 The backend for iOS is named `toga-iOS`_.
 It supports iOS 6 or later.
 It
-must be manually installed into an iOS Python project (such as one that has
-been developed using the `Python-iOS-template cookiecutter`_).
-It can be
+must be manually installed into an iOS Python project.
+It can be manually
-manually installed by invoking:
+installed by invoking:

 .. code-block:: console